yoshiyaohno/J-A-M/README.md

-# OOFYCRAFT
+# J-A-M
-by Oliver Frank and Yoshiya Ohno
+A fork of Oliver Frank and Yoshiya Ohno's OOFYCRAFT, with more functionality

 ## Description
+j a n k - a s s - m i n e c r a f t

-A very janky sandbox game inspired by minecraft and dwarf fortress with multiplayer (co-op) support.
+A very janky sandbox game inspired by minecraft and dwarf fortress with multiplayer support, hopefully.

 ## Dependencies (IMPORTANT)
 libncursesw5-dev - Required for wide unicode character support